-Batumi has some modern electric buses now.
-The fare of buses are as low as $0.1, so it’s really cheap.
-You can get a transit card which you charge up, or you can use the BATUMI CARD as well.
+Batumi now has some modern electric buses.
+The fare for buses is as low as $0.1, so it’s really cheap.
+You can get a transit card which you refill, or you can use the BATUMI CARD as well.
 Buses now mostly allow you to swipe debit/credit cards too, though some foreign cards may not work.

 Fiber Internet & 4G network

 3 GB of data and some minutes / SMS texts per month works out at about $5 per month, depending on usage.
 If you want unlimited calls, it’s about $9 a month.
 Magti is our preferred provider for reliability.
 Beeline is ok in urban areas and is a bit cheaper.
 Geocell is also reliable.

 For home internet, $10 per month for the basic 20MB fiber optic internet package is sufficient for most people.
 But even the 100MB package only comes in at about $35 per month.

 Local medical insurance, which is sufficient for most basic medical needs, starts from less than $5 per month, though most expats would choose a more premium package (in the vicinity of $20 to $30 per month).
 If you want to maintain full expat health insurance with an international provider, $100+ a month is more likely.